 Knighted 30 years ago for services to industry, at 83 Sir Peter is still actively engaged in pioneering technology.
 He peppers our conversation with references to new bits of vineyard tech he has an interest in: an electric tractor that he’s working on with the Mondavi family; and an activated carbon bagging device that he has developed with the University of Adelaide to protect grapes from smoke taint.
 He’s also a key member of a team at Imperial College London working on a coronavirus testing system.
 When I ask what part he plays in this project, his reply gives an indication of his skill-set.
 ‘Software, micro-electronics, micro-fluidics, biochemistry, biology, manufacturing, commerce, regulations et cetera.
 I’ve done all that many times.
 So that’s my contribution.’

-The undertaking was by no means an impulse purchase: he’d looked at some 40 properties and drawn up some basic criteria.
-‘It had to be within reach of San Francisco because I was working in Silicon Valley; it had to be big and liveable, and I had to be able to grow grapes.
+The vineyard was by no means an impulse purchase.
+In the early 1980s he was working in Silicon Valley and, inspired by California’s success in the 1976 Paris Tasting, he started looking for suitable properties.
+He drew up some basic criteria.
+‘It had to be within reach of San Francisco; it had to be big and liveable, and I had to be able to grow grapes.
 This particular square mile had a river running through it.
 The moment I saw it, I bought it.
 I paid a million dollars.’
 This was 1982, and there were very few people making wine on the hillsides in Napa and Sonoma.
+The vines were planted a year later.
 ‘The locals were pretty condescending.
 They said, “It’s going to cost you two or three times what it costs on the valley floor, and you’re going to get half the yield out of it.”’
 One vintner told him his wine tasted ‘like cat’s piss’.

 It’s been ‘a driving force for truly fine wines that capture the unique sense of place’, says Christopher Barefoot, vice president of communications at Opus One.
 Will Harlan, whose father Bill is the same age as Sir Peter, calls him ‘a wonderful vintner to share the industry with’.
 Jamie Ritchie, head of Sotheby’s global wine business, credits the winery with ‘laying the path for all the best-quality Chardonnays’ from the region and ‘setting a new benchmark of quality as a role model for classically structured California Pinots’.
 The flagship Bordeaux blends Au Paradis and Les Pavots, Ritchie told me, ‘will define their places in the highest-quality Cabernet firmament over the next 15 years’.